Please note: In the event of a discrepancy between the information on hy-vee.com and cdc.gov, please follow the CDC's

-Q: Can I switch to a different COVID-19 vaccine for my second dose?
+Q: Can I switch to a different COVID-19 vaccine for my second dose for Pfizer or Moderna?

 A: No. According to the CDC and vaccine manufacturers, different COVID-19 vaccines are not interchangeable and you must receive the same vaccine for both doses in order for the vaccine to be effective.

-Q: Are patients protected from COVID-19 if they just take the first vaccine dose?
+Q: Are patients protected from COVID-19 if they just take the first vaccine dose of Pfizer or Moderna?

-A: Most COVID-19 vaccines require two doses in order to get the most protection the vaccine has to offer.
+A: The Pfizer-BioNTech and Moderna COVID-19 vaccines require two doses in order to get the most protection the vaccine has to offer.
 The first dose starts building protection but the second dose is needed in order to provide maximum protection, according to the CDC.

 Q: How old do patients have to be to get vaccinated?